Christopher Evans (businessman)

 Sir Christopher Thomas Evans OBE DSc cPhD BSc ARCS FMedSci FREng FRSC FRSA FIBiol FIOM CCMI CBiol CSci CChem (born 29 November 1957) is a Welsh professor, scientist and biotechnology entrepreneur.
-Evans is known for founding and co-founding numerous successful biotech companies in the United Kingdom.
+Evans has founded and co-founded numerous biotech companies in the United Kingdom.

 Since the 1980s, Evans has launched and supported more than 50 companies in the biotechnology sector, including 20 listed on six different stock markets.
-Many have specialised in their goal of creating unique products and medicines as well as clinical trials.
-These include an S-Ketoprofen anti-inflammatory pharmaceutical, single isomer chiral synthons for use in new anti-viral drugs, a single-isomer levobupivacaine for local anaesthesia, the pre-eminent rapid bioluminescent test for bacterial contamination, numerous enzymes and proteins for use in clinical diagnostic tests as well as stem cell therapies, immunotherapeutics, oncology drugs and respiratory devices.
+Many have specialized in their goal of creating unique products and medicines, as well as conducting clinical trials.
+These include an S-Ketoprofen anti-inflammatory pharmaceutical, single isomer chiral synthons for use in new anti-viral drugs, a single-isomer levobupivacaine for local anaesthesia, the pre-eminent rapid bioluminescent test for bacterial contamination, numerous enzymes and proteins for use in clinical diagnostic tests, as well as stem cell therapies, immunotherapeutics, oncology drugs and respiratory devices.

-Early life
+Early life and education

-Evans was born in 1957, in Port Talbot, to Cyril and Jeanette (Cottey) Evans.
+Evans was born in 1957, in Port Talbot, to Cyril and Jeanette (née Cottey) Evans.
 He attended St Joseph's School in Port Talbot before studying microbiology at Imperial College London.
 He then obtained a PhD from the University of Hull and Porton Down, followed by a research fellowship at the University of Michigan.